 eggs & dairy

-Our eggs are free range and we’re working to ensure that the liquid eggs that we use are also cage free by 2020.
+Our shell eggs are free range and all ingredient eggs in our products are cage free.
 All our fresh dairy products including mayonnaise are from the UK.
 We are committed to improving chicken welfare and we're working with our suppliers on improving their sustainability and welfare standards.
 We are also being advised by leading welfare NGOs on where we can make further improvements.

 packaging & waste

 We are proud to have been serving triple filtered tap water to all our guests for nearly 2 decades, which saves roughly 1.7 million plastic water bottles ending up in landfill.
 We don’t serve straws with drinks and offer paper straws if requested.
 We have started to phase out non-recyclable plastic items (like black sushi trays) and are moving our take away packaging over to certified paper/card and recyclable plastic packaging made with recycled content that is fully recyclable.
 To minimise food waste we have partnered with Too Good To Go, a fantastic food diversion App that enables guests to buy our food at discounted rates when it is still deliciously fresh, but is soon to come to the end of its’ shelf life.
 Since we have launched this we have saved 69,226 meals being thrown away, this is the equivalent of avoiding 131.5 tonnes of CO2 avoided or 5.3 years of electricity consumption for one household.

 We are looking at our whole supply chain to better understand our “footprint” (current use, production standards and processes) and seeing where we can and want to do more.
 Sustainability is a key area of focus for YO! and we are always looking for ways in which we can make a positive difference.